 Considering this further, she discovered that there were a lot of people creating business out of, and are working professionally within, this world of mythology and magic, and there was no convenient way for them to reach their target audiences in any capacity.
 There are many small mer-communities out there without any national awareness of each other; it took Jessica 25 years of being mermaid obsessed before she knew you could buy mermaid tails, or book onto a mermaid course!
 Jessica decided that she did not want other people to be unaware of the opportunities out there for like-minded merfolk, and so she resolved to find a way, and a place, to bring the community together; and aid little girls who have dreamed of being a mermaid know that it is actually possible.

-Thank you ever so much for reading, and we hope to see you at Merfolk Convention UK 2017!
-Please leave and comments, suggestions or questions in our contact form on the home page!
+Thank you ever so much for reading, and we hope to see you one of our next events!
+Please leave any comments, suggestions or questions in our contact form on the home page!

 - Jessica and the Merfolk Uk Team.